-Considering spring’s trepidation and unimpressive commitment to sun, we are taking alternate approaches to secure that song-in-your-heart feeling of a warm spring day.
+Considering winter’s impending doom and gloom, we are taking alternate approaches to secure that song-in-your-heart feeling of a warm spring day.

-The C&TH team brings you the musicals on in London right now that will make your face flush with warm, spring-like delight.
+The C&TH team brings you the musicals on in London right now that will make your face flush with warmth.

 The Best Musicals in London